bharats487/todo-app-with-docker_local/README.md

 # Todo App with Docker

-A simple Todo application with React frontend, Express backend, and PostgreSQL database, all containerized with Docker.
+A simple Todo application with React frontend, Express backend, and PostgreSQL database, all containerized with Docker-Desktop (Need to install on window machine).

 ![Todo App Screenshot](./screenshot.png)